AkchurinDA/Fortuna.jl/README.md

 ```

 #### First-Order Reliability Method (FORM)
 The FORM overcomes the invariance problem faced by the MCFOSM method by using the first-order Taylor expansion of the limit state function at a point known as the "design point" on the failure boundary.
 Since the design point is not known a priori, the FORM is inherently an iterative method.
+Current implementation of FORM uses improved Hasofer-Lind Rackwitz-Fiessler (iHL-RF) algorithms.

 ```julia
 β₁, _, _ = FORM(Problem₁)